How to Track Time: Tools, Tips, and Templates That Save Hours

 Illustration of four icons—a mobile app, timesheet, spreadsheet, and notebook—arranged around a clock face.

-Time Tracking Apps:
+1. Manual Time Tracking

 Time tracker dashboard, with list of top 5 employees based on total time tracked and average activity, along with hours tracked in projects with bar graphs and pie chart of projects' time